hopetambala/SI664-docs/sql/mysql_select_examples.md

 3 rows in set (0.00 sec)
 ```

-### Query: return the largest UNESCO heritage site by area (hectares) in the Caribbean.
+## Return the largest UNESCO heritage site by area (hectares) in the Caribbean.

 #### Required column names (aliased)
 * region